- Posted by admin

 Let’s consider some salient points.

-An Uncontested Divorce is Far Less Costly than a Contested One
+A Minnesota Uncontested Divorce is Far Less Costly than a Contested One

 In an uncontested divorce, the ex-spouses come together in a spirit of cooperation and develop a plan for allocation of assets and debts.
 Inevitably, there are some disagreements.
 With the help of a mediator, however, it becomes possible to move forward constructively.
 While this can take some time, it’s by no means as lengthy or as expensive as a contested case.